Crawford Productions: Homicide and Hunter, Division 4 and Matlock Police

 As video technology was still in its infancy in Australia at that time, Crawford Productions developed a highly efficient integrated production schedule to combine studio scenes recorded on videotape with location footage captured on film for each weekly episode.
 Encouraged by the success of Homicide (which continued in production until 1975), their next drama project was the ambitious espionage drama Hunter broadcast in 1967, which was purchased by the Nine Network.
 It starred Tony Ward and also made a star out of the actor who played its villain, Gerard Kennedy.

 After Hunter ended in 1969, a new police drama, Division 4 (1969) was conceived as a vehicle for Kennedy's talents and he became a dual Gold Logie winner, the series also screened on the Nine Network; the other stars included former game show host and newsreader Chuck Faulkner, Terry Donovan, Frank Taylor and Ted Hamilton.
 Unlike Homicide, which concentrated on murder plots, Division 4 was set in a suburban Melbourne police station, and covered a broad range of police work, as well as occasionally featuring more light-hearted episodes.

 Crawford's next venture was a rural police series Matlock Police (1971), which was sold to the Network Ten.
 Like Crawford's other ventures it enjoyed success and popularity.
 It starred veteran Australian actor Michael Pate, who had spent many years in Hollywood in the 1950s and 1960s, and featured Paul Cronin, who was later given his own spinoff series: Solo One.
-With the success of Matlock Police, Crawford Productions cemented its position as Australia's leading drama production house and gained the unique distinction of having a successful weekly drama series running simultaneously on each of Austraia's three major commercial networks.
+With the success of Matlock Police, Crawford Productions cemented its position as Australia's leading drama production house and gained the unique distinction of having a successful weekly drama series running simultaneously on each of Australia's three major commercial networks.